Announcement:

 Feb 17th No Class - Presidents’ Day

-Feb 24th Reasoning and Planning in Large Language Models
+Feb 24th Open Training Recipes for Reasoning in Language Models

 Hanna Hajishirzi, University of Washington